 To Feed or Not to Feed Wild Ducks

-Feeding ducks, geese and other waterfowl is a topic of great debate among birders, conservationists and city officials.
+Feeding ducks, geese, swans and other waterfowl is a topic of great debate among birders, conservationists and city officials.

 There are many bird feeding myths related to ducks, including the idea that feeding the birds will inhibit their migration.
 In fact, many waterfowl species are naturally year-round residents of city parks and similar habitats, and they will remain there whether or not they are hand fed.
 Too much feeding, however, is unhealthy and can create excess waste and pollution that can destroy habitats, while leftover, uneaten food can attract rodents and spread diseases.
 Birds that are fed too often can also become aggressive and may become a nuisance if they overpopulate a small area.